 Serving clients across California and Texas

-Using a life estate comes with both advantages and disadvantages.
-Most importantly, life estates permit a homeowner to automatically transfer their property to the beneficiary of their choice upon their death without going through probate.
-Life tenants in Texas also remain eligible for homestead and senior property tax breaks.
+Life estates offer several important advantages.
+Chief among them, they allow a homeowner to automatically transfer property to the beneficiary of their choice upon death without the need for probate.
+In Texas, life tenants also remain eligible for homestead and senior property tax exemptions, which can make holding onto a property more affordable.

-However, there are also some disadvantages to a life estate as well.
-A traditional life estate restricts the homeowner’s ability to sell or mortgage or lease the property during their lifetime and cannot be easily revoked if circumstances change.
+There are disadvantages to a life estate as well.
+A traditional life estate restricts the homeowner’s ability to sell, mortgage, or lease the property during their lifetime without the remainderman’s consent.
+Once the deed has been recorded, it cannot be easily revoked if circumstances change, and it may be difficult to change the life estate terms later.

 What are the Two Types of Life Estate?